testcontainers/workshop-go/step-2-exploring-the-app.md

 ### SQL database with the talks

-When a rating is submitted, you must verify that the talk for the given ID is present in the database.
+When a rating is submitted, we must verify that the talk for the given ID is present in the database.

 The database of choice is PostgreSQL, accessed with [jackc/pgx](https://github.com/jackc/pgx) PostgreSQL Driver.